dharshanaw/todo-list-eval-test-js/README.md

 Initiate npm <project_home>$ npm i
-Run execute test suite using npm <project_home>$ npm test
+Run execute test suite using npm <project_home>$ npm test To generate HTML report <project_home>$ npm run test-html

 ### Evaluation of test results

-This test module is configured with the Maven Surefire plugin therefore you can find all the reports under <Build_Home>/target/surefire-reports/ directory.
+This test module is configured with the mocawesome therefore you can find all the reports under <project_home>/todo-list-eval-test-js/mochawesome-report